zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod02_Deploying Database Instances in Azure.md

 1. Click the **Try it out!** button.

-1. Review the results of the request.
+1. Review the results of the request (the results should include 2 items).

 1. Back on the **Swagger UI** homepage, click **POST/Populate**.